-There is an increasing need for flexibility in the energy market and this provides a unique starting point for a flexible hydropower generator with market expertise.
-Statkraft will therefore continue to optimise and expand its strong hydropower portfolio.
+The need for flexibility in the energy market is rising, providing a unique advantage for Statkraft as a flexible hydropower generator with strong market expertise.
+Statkraft will continue to provide clean flexibility - leveraging its strong hydropower portfolio.
 DHP is engaged with stakeholders to find solutions which balance environmental and societal needs with profitability.
+DHP is assessing the development of a large-scale pumped-storage hydropower plant, in the frame of the existing concession, the PS Moglice Extension Project.